MattGill98/docker-hive/README.md

 Get the average temperature for each station for each month

 ```
-SELECT station, from_unixtime(unix_timestamp(time), "YYYY-MM") AS month, avg(hourlydrybulbtemperature) FROM data GROUP BY 2, station CLUSTER BY station, month;
+SELECT station, from_unixtime(unix_timestamp(time), "YYYY-MM") AS month, avg(hourlydrybulbtemperature) FROM data GROUP BY 2, station CLUSTER BY month;
 ```

 Get the average temperature for a given station for each month